Ian Narev

-Ian Mark Narev (born 22 April 1967) is the CEO of SEEK Limited.
+Ian Narev (born 22 April 1967) is the CEO of SEEK Limited.
 He is a former managing director and chief executive officer of the Commonwealth Bank Group commencing these roles on 1 December 2011 and being succeeded by Matt Comyn.

 Narev was educated at Auckland Grammar School in New Zealand and holds an undergraduate degree from the University of Auckland as well as graduate degrees from Cambridge University and New York University.